A Murder at the End of the World

 A Murder at the End of the World is an American psychological mystery thriller television miniseries created by Brit Marling and Zal Batmanglij for FX on Hulu.
-It stars Emma Corrin as an amateur detective who attempts to solve a murder at an isolated Arctic retreat in Iceland.
+It stars Emma Corrin as an amateur detective who attempts to solve a murder at an isolated glacial retreat in Iceland.
 The supporting cast includes Marling, Clive Owen, and Harris Dickinson.

 The series, the fifth collaboration between Marling and Batmanglij, premiered its first two episodes on FX on Hulu on November 14, 2023, with the rest being released weekly until December 19, 2023.
 It was originally set to be released on August 29, 2023, but was delayed due to the 2023 SAG-AFTRA strike.
 It received positive critical reviews and was named among the best TV shows of 2023 by a number of publications.

 Premise

-The series follows Darby Hart, an amateur detective, who is invited, along with eight other guests, by a reclusive billionaire to participate in a retreat at an isolated Arctic compound in Iceland.
+The series follows Darby Hart, an amateur detective, who is invited, along with eight other guests, by a reclusive billionaire to participate in a retreat at an isolated glacial compound in Iceland.
 When one of the other guests dies, Darby must use all of her skills to prove it was murder against a tide of competing interests and before the killer takes another life.